 The aim of this two year programme is to equip you with the skills and experiences you’ll need to become a leading risk and conduct professional.

 It’s crucial that we understand the risks we face and manage them responsibly.
-You’ll learn how we do this through our three lines of defence model, and gain experience in areas like credit risk, stress testing, regulatory affairs and operational risk.
+As a Graduate trainee you’ll learn how we do this through our three lines of defence model, and gain experience in areas like credit risk, stress testing, regulatory affairs and operational risk.
 You’ll be putting our core values into practice, and working with others to shape a robust and proactive culture of risk management.

-You’ll be rewarded with a starting salary of £27,000, depending on location.
-On top of your salary you’ll also have access to our flexible benefits package, more information can be found here.
+You’ll be rewarded with a starting salary of £28,000.
+On top of your salary you’ll also have access to our flexible benefits package.

 After a full induction, the programme is structured around four, six month rotations, each based in different areas of Risk, Conduct and Restructuring.
 Throughout, the focus will be on promoting the spirit of challenge and intellectual curiosity, which will be crucial to your development as a future risk management expert.